-Demystifying some of the language around buying true, free range pork that’s of sound quality, ethics, and breeding.
+Demystifying some of the language around buying true, free ranging pastured pork that’s of sound quality, ethics, and breeding.

-The brochure looks good.
+The label looks good.
 There’s a few iconic farm instalments like a barn, a windmill, a group of happy pink pigs in a paddock.
-On the label, an up-close, seems-to-be-smiling, snout.
+An up-close, seems-to-be-smiling, snout.
 Or maybe it’s the logo – a happy looking pink pig silhouetted against an idyllic farm sunset.
 There’ll be tags, too.
 Buzzwords like ‘free range’ and ‘sow stall free’ and ‘happy pigs’.
 The colours will be green, white, and pink.

 Happy, happy, happy.